Legacy of Success

 For this class you will need to install Microsoft Word to your computer (and NOT just use the online version, or Google Docs, or Pages, etc.).
 You can get it for free as a UNM student through your webmail page.
 Look for the matrix of nine dots in the upper left corner (technically known as the “waffle iron”), and click it to reveal a list of various webapps.
 You don’t want those webapps, but above that list is a link with an arrow that says “Office.”
 Click that and you’ll go to office.com but logged in with your UNM credentials.
 At the top right of that page there’s a big button that says “Install Office.”
 Click the button and follow the instructions.
 Once you have Word on your computer, you’ll be ready to download my MLA template from the course website that will enable you to produce properly formatted MLA documents.

-Since you will not be permitted to rewrite any of your papers in this class, I urge you to do a good job the first time and request guidance and extensions if necessary.
+Since you will not be permitted to rewrite any of your papers in this class, I urge you to do a good job the first time and to request guidance and extensions if necessary.
 That said, you have the tools to get full credit for all of your work.
 I would much rather spend my time commenting on your ideas and argumentation than on your formatting and grammar.
 You don’t need me to tell you things you already know—if you rush through your drafts and skip the revision process, my feedback will be less helpful to you than if I am able to respond to your strongest effort.
 To help nudge you towards using the course materials sooner rather than later, this semester there will be a penalty of one letter grade for each significant formatting or proofreading issue.
-I look forward to seeing what you come up with!
+I look forward to seeing what you come up with when you take the time to apply what you’ve learned and put in your best honest effort.

 I have provided you with a thorough guide to writing and reasoning like a scholar in your coursepack, which will help you teach yourself how to meet the expectations of the formal analytical essays in this class, including the analytical portions of your term paper.
 You must proofread your work carefully before you turn it in.
 Please ask for help if you are struggling to meet these expectations, as there is no extra credit in Legacy of Success.

 Assignments are due at the start of class in hard copy.
-If we must pivot to remote instruction, you will need to submit your essays by email before the time the scheduled Zoom meeting begins, crafting a brief but professional message describing the contents of the attached MS-Word document.
+If, for some reason, you must miss class on the day an assignment is due, you should submit your essay by email before the time the scheduled class time, crafting a brief but professional message describing the contents of the attached MS-Word document.
 I will return your documents as quickly as I am able.
 I thank you for your patience.

 As you write, you should consult references like The Elements of Style, a good dictionary, your MLA Handbook, and Dr. Obenauf’s Guide to Writing and Reasoning Like a Scholar.
 I expect your very best.
 As a rule of thumb,